JonathanLynnSmith/portfolio-website/README.md

 To deploy your website to Firebase Hosting:

-1. Log in to Firebase: If you haven’t already, log in to your Firebase account by running:
+1. Install Firebase via `npm`

     ```bash
+    npm install -g firebase-tools
+    ```

+2. Enable Firebase Experimental Hosting

+    ```bash
+    firebase experiments:enable webframeworks
+    ```

+3. Log in to Firebase: If you haven’t already, log in to your Firebase account by running:

+    ```bash
     firebase login
     ```

-2. Initialize Firebase: In the root of your project, run:
+4. Initialize Firebase: In the root of your project, run:

     ```bash
     firebase init
     ```

-3. This will guide you through the setup process.
+5. This will guide you through the setup process.
 Make sure to select Firebase Hosting.

-4. After initializing, you can deploy your site to Firebase Hosting with:
+6. After initializing, you can deploy your site to Firebase Hosting with:

     ```bash
     firebase deploy